metabase/metabase/docs/developers-guide-osx.md

    # You may have to run this as sudo if you didn't upgrade perl as described in step above
    cpan install File::Copy::Recursive JSON Readonly String::Util Text::Caml WWW::Curl::Simple

-   # Fix script not using updated version of Perl (this is fixed in master as of August 4th 2016)
-   sed -i '' -e 's!usr/bin/perl!usr/bin/env perl!' ./bin/osx-setup

    # Copy JRE and uberjar
    ./bin/osx-setup
    ```